 -

-special event registration
+Special event registration

 -

-time-limited access
+Time-limited access

 -

-and using the term to incentivize first-party data collection
+Using the term to incentivize first-party data collection

 Frequently Asked Questions